 Virtually all these statutes expanded the scope of antitrust law and strengthened enforcement beyond the baseline antitrust regime created by the Sherman Act.
-The Clayton Act blocked specific anticompetitive practices, including price discrimination, tying, and mergers, and strengthened enforcement by creating a private right of action and a remedy of treble damages.
+The Clayton Act blocked specific anticompetitive practices, including price discrimination, tying, and mergers, and strengthened enforcement by creating a private right of action and a remedy for treble damages.
 The FTC Act created the FTC, a new independent agency, and gave it authority to enforce the antitrust laws.
 The Robinson-Patman Act targeted price discrimination.
 The Celler-Kefauver Act closed gaps in the Clayton Act’s restrictions on mergers.
-The Hart-Scott-Rodino Act strengthened merger enforcement by requiring large merging firms to give notice to the antitrust authorities and directing the antitrust authorities to review mergers ahead of their consummation.
-The Tunney Act strengthened judicial review of consent decrees and increased penalties for antitrust violations; the International Antitrust Enforcement Act facilitated cooperation between the US and foreign antitrust authorities; and, finally, the Antitrust Criminal Penalty Enhancement and Reform Act greatly increased criminal fines for corporations and prison sentences for individuals engaged in cartels and strengthened leniency programs to help detect violations.
+The Hart-Scott-Rodino Act strengthened merger enforcement by requiring large merging firms to give notice to the antitrust authorities and directing the antitrust authorities to review mergers ahead of their consummation[].
+The Tunney Act strengthened judicial review of consent decrees and increased penalties for antitrust violations; the International Antitrust Enforcement Act facilitated cooperation between the U.S. and foreign antitrust authorities; and, finally, the Antitrust Criminal Penalty Enhancement and Reform Act greatly increased criminal fines for corporations and prison sentences for individuals engaged in cartels as well as strengthened leniency programs to help detect violations.

-Only three of the statutes provide exceptions to the pro-antitrust enforcement pattern, and these exceptions were limited.
-The Federal Trade Commission Improvements Act of trimmed the FTC’s rulemaking power and clarified exemptions for insurance markets and agricultural cooperatives that had been enacted by the McCarran-Ferguson Act and the Capper-Volstead Act (respectively).
-However, the bulk of the Act was targeted at the FTC’s consumer protection division, which earned expanded powers as a result of the Magnuson-Moss Warranty Act of 1975 (and a topic we do not study)—the changes that impacted antitrust were narrow and targeted at very specific sectors.
+Only three of the statutes provide exceptions to the statutes’ pro-antitrust enforcement pattern, and these exceptions are limited.
+The Federal Trade Commission Improvements Act of 1982 trimmed the FTC’s rulemaking power and clarified exemptions for insurance markets and agricultural cooperatives that had been enacted by the McCarran-Ferguson Act and the Capper-Volstead Act respectively.
+However, the bulk of the Act was targeted at the FTC’s consumer protection division, which earned expanded powers as a result of the Magnuson-Moss Warranty Act of 1975 (and a topic we do not study)—as a result the changes that impacted antitrust were narrow and targeted at very specific sectors.
 As commentators at the time described “[t]he Commission’s basic enforcement powers remain unchanged [after the Act].”
-The Foreign Trade Antitrust Improvement Act limited the rights of foreign victims of anticompetitive behavior to challenge that behavior in US courts.
+The Foreign Trade Antitrust Improvement Act limited the rights of foreign victims of anticompetitive behavior to challenge that behavior in U.S. courts.
 But while the law allowed American companies to engage in anticompetitive behavior overseas, Congress contemplated that this behavior would remain subject to the domestic law of the affected foreign states.
-Moreover, Congress made clear in the FTAIA that foreign-oriented behavior that caused harm to American markets remained subject to U.S. antitrust enforcement—that is, it did not envision a weakening of US antitrust laws in the domestic market.
-The last exception is the 2000 Hart-Scott-Rodino amendment, which marginally raised the threshold for reporting mergers to the government.
-Yet, many public officials and commentators at the time justified the amendments as helping increase enforcement by relieving the FTC and the DoJ from dedicating an “ever-expanding portion of their resources to the [merger review] program”.
+Moreover, Congress made clear in the FTAIA that foreign-oriented behavior that caused harm to American markets remained subject to U.S. antitrust enforcement—that is, it did not envision a weakening of U.S. antitrust laws in the domestic market.
+The last exception is the 2000 amendment to the Hart-Scott-Rodino Act, which marginally raised the threshold for reporting mergers to the government.
+Yet, many public officials and commentators at the time justified the amendments as helping increase enforcement by relieving the FTC and the DOJ from dedicating an “ever-expanding portion of their resources to the [merger review] program”.
 Moreover, the 2000 HSR amendment passed in the twilight of the Clinton Presidency (on December 21), as four pages buried within the 320-page omnibus bill for the Fiscal Year 2001 Commerce-Justice-State Appropriations Bill.
 It is hard to see this law as an important, publicly transparent effort by Congress to weaken antitrust enforcement.